MYSTRANsolver/MYSTRAN/README.md

 - Join the MYSTRAN Discord Channel and/or Forum (links below)
 - Report bugs and inconsistencies
 - Report issues with Documentation
-- A large validaiton effort is underway.
+- A large validation  effort is underway.
 This will require the assistance of the community.
 Any help would be greatly appreciated.

 # Community